fdemirhisar/django-lens/README.md

-Blogger Website using Django

-This project is a simple website created using Django, HTML, and CSS, designed for a blogger to showcase their content.
-The website includes features such as a homepage, about page, contact page, and services page.
-It utilizes Django's powerful framework to handle routing and data rendering, while HTML and CSS are used for the frontend design and layout.

-Features

-Homepage: Welcome page for visitors with a brief introduction to the blogger and their content.
-About Page: Provides information about the blogger, their background, and interests.
-Contact Page: Allows visitors to get in touch with the blogger via a contact form or provided contact details.
-Services Page: Highlights any services or offerings provided by the blogger, such as consultations, coaching, or content creation.
-Responsive Design: The website is designed to be responsive, ensuring optimal viewing experience across various devices and screen sizes.
-Technologies Used

-Django: Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
-HTML: HTML is the standard markup language for creating web pages and web applications.
-CSS: CSS is a style sheet language used for describing the presentation of a document written in HTML.

-Project Structure

-project/
-│
-├── main/
-│   ├── templates/
-│   │   └── main/
-│   │       ├── base.html
-│   │       ├── home.html
-│   │       ├── about.html
-│   │       ├── contact.html
-│   │       └── services.html
-│   │
-│   └── static/
-│       └── css/
-│           └── styles.css
-│
-├── project/
-│   ├── settings.py
-│   ├── urls.py
-│   ├── views.py
-│   └── wsgi.py
-│
-├── manage.py
-│
-└── README.md
-Getting Started

-To run this project locally, follow these steps:

-Clone the repository to your local machine.
-Navigate to the project directory.
-Run the Django development server with python3 manage.py runserver.
-Access the website at http://localhost:8000 in your web browser.
+# Sofia's Photography Website

+Welcome to Sofia's Photography Website!
+This project showcases the work of photographer Sofia through an elegant and visually appealing website.
+The website is built using Django, HTML, and CSS.

+## Project Overview

+Sofia is a talented photographer passionate about capturing moments and emotions through her lens.
+This website serves as a platform to exhibit her photography portfolio, allowing visitors to explore her stunning work.

+## Technologies Used

+- **Django:** Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+It provides the foundation for the website's backend functionality.
+- **HTML:** HTML is used for structuring the content of web pages.
+It defines the layout and elements of each webpage in Sofia's website.
+- **CSS:** CSS is used for styling the HTML elements, ensuring a visually appealing presentation of Sofia's photography portfolio.

+## Project Structure

+- `html/`:
+  - `book_list.html`
+- `main/templates/main/`:
+  - `about.html`
+- `main/templates/main/`:
+  - `base.html`
+  - `home.html`
+  - `contact.html`
+- `project/`:
+  - `__init__.py`
+  - `settings.py`
+  - `urls.py`
+  - `views.py`
+  - `wsgi.py`
+- `static/css/`:
+  - `styles.css`
+- `manage.py`

+## Features

+- **Portfolio Display:** Sofia's captivating photographs are showcased in a visually appealing manner, allowing visitors to browse through different categories and collections.
+- **About Section:** Learn more about Sofia, her photography journey, and her artistic vision through the website's About section.
+- **Contact Form:** Visitors can easily get in touch with Sofia using the contact form provided on the website, enabling inquiries, collaborations, and feedback.

+## Usage

+To run this project locally:

+1. Clone this repository to your local machine.
+2. Navigate to the project directory.
+3. Install the required dependencies by running `pip install -r requirements.txt`.
+4. Run the Django development server using `python3 manage.py runserver`.
+5. Access the website in your web browser at `http://localhost:8000`.

+## Contributing

+Contributions to improve and enhance Sofia's Photography Website are welcome!
+If you have any suggestions, bug fixes, or new features to propose, feel free to open an issue or submit a pull request.